gabrielsevilha1/Tears_Library/README.md

 -Linux and Windows.<br/>
 -C++.<br/>

+For linux can be necessary install: libx11-dev, libxrandr-dev, libgl1-mesa-dev<br/>

 For compile in Windows: -lopengl32 -lgdi32 -lgdiplus <br/>
 For compile in Linux:   -lX11 -lXrandr -lGL <br/>